What are my divorce options?

 Some of the divorce process options involve lawyers and some don't.
 There are no laws that require you to involve a family law attorney at any point in how to get a divorce.
 Not even for the filing.

 Involving family law attorneys is a matter of personal choice and situational circumstances.
-In cases of financial fraud, mental incapacity or domestic violence/abuse, involving an attorney may be necessary.
+In cases of financial fraud, mental incapacity or domestic violence/abuse, involving an experienced family law attorney, may be necessary.

 The laws and availability of some of these methods vary from state-to-state, but generally speaking, there are 5 divorce options in the United States: